naruasu/MAE598-FInal/README.md

 # Multi-Robot Firefighting Simulation

-This repository contains the code and simulation setup for our *Multi-Robot Firefighting System, developed as part of the final project for **MAE598* at Arizona State University (ASU).
+This repository contains the code and simulation setup for our **Multi-Robot Firefighting System**, developed as part of the final project for *MAE598* at Arizona State University (ASU).
 The simulation uses the *Python version of the Robotarium Simulator* and implements a *Potential Field Control Model* to navigate firefighting robots between fire locations while avoiding obstacles and managing energy constraints.

 ## Project Overview